 1) What is a flowchart and why it is important?

-Flowchart shows complete flow of system through symbols and diagrams.
-It is important, because it makes the system easy to understand for developers and all concerned people.
+A Flowchart shows the complete flow of system through symbols and diagrams.
+It is important because it makes the system easy to understand for developers and as well nontechnical stakeholders.

 2) Define the Use Case Model

-Use case model shows sequence of events and stream of actions regarding any process performed by an actor.
+Use case model shows a sequence of events and stream of actions regarding any process performed by an actor.

 3) What does UML stand for?

 It stands for Unified Modeling Language.

 4) Do you think Activity Diagram is important and how?

-As the name implies, activity diagram is all about system activities.
-Main purpose of activity diagram is to show various activities taking place in an organization in different departments.
+As the name implies, an activity diagram is all about system activities.
+The main purpose of activity diagram is to show various events taking place in an organization in different departments.

 5) Can you name the two types of diagrams heavily used in your field?

 The two diagrams are Use Case Diagram and Collaboration Diagram

 6) Do you know what is meant by an alternate flow in a use case?

 It is the alternative solution or activity in a use case that should be followed in case of any failure in the system.

 7) What are exceptions?

 These are the unexpected situations or results in an application.

 8) What are extends?